mfisher87/presentation-nasa-openscapes-team-culture/slides.md

     from: "markdown+emoji"
 title-slide-attributes:
   data-notes: |
+    These slides include links and references, so please find the link in the notes document and in the chat.

     Introduce self.
 E.g. (scroll down):

-    * These slides include links and references, so please find the link in the notes document and in the chat.
     * Research software engineer at National Snow and Ice Data Center
     * NASA Openscapes Mentor team member since mid-late 2023
-    * Excited about psychological safety because I've experienced both safe and unsafe environments and seen how drastically it can impact team health and outcomes.
-I want to move more personal experiences towards psychological safety.
+    * Excited about psychological safety because **I've been on teams of varying effectiveness, and I wanted to understand what was going on and replicate successess**.
+I found psychological safety to be an effective explanatory layer.
     * I feel privileged to be teaching this lesson!
 I'm a beginner, but a lot of my work has been done for me; the content that follows was originally authored by Tara Robertson, a diversity, equity, and inclusion consultant who helped form this